bi-sdal/dockerfiles/README.md

     - `git submodule update`
 - or you can run `git clone --recursive <repository URL>`

+# Getting (fetch/merge) all changes in submodles

+assumes you want to update the checkout to the `master` branch

+`git submodule update --remote`

+# Getting the `diff` by showing submodule log

+`git diff --submodule`

 # Pushing and Pulling

 - `git pull --recurse-submodules=yes origin master`